 And whatever libations are brought

-“Apparently, I’m to ask you for your recipe for butter garlic cheesy crusted potatoes,” Gail says to me as we are picking the flowers for the centerpieces.
+“Apparently, I’m to ask you for your recipe for butter garlic cheesy crusted potatoes,” Gail says to me as we’re picking the flowers for the centerpieces.
 I sink into myself a little.
 I remember that although it was a source of humor for me and Christian, it could also have been a slight point of contention for Taylor and Gail.
 She smiles kindly at me.
 “Don’t worry, anything that I can do that keeps these men happy is fine by me.
 Do you mind sharing it with me?”
-I let out a breath I didn’t know that I was holding.
+I release the breath I didn’t know that I was holding.

 “Of course, I’ll share it with you, Gail,” I say, returning her smile.
 “We’ll be making it tonight.
 They’re really easy…”